of Worship Language

 Together with the presence and reciprocal relational work of the Spirit (the Son’s relational replacement), Jesus’ transformed followers are functionally reconciled together to be the new creation whole of God’s family in likeness of the Trinity, ongoingly in the trinitarian relational process of family love.
 At this unique table fellowship with the whole of God, his church can celebrate God’s whole only as church family together, not as relational and emotional orphans functioning as orphanage.
 Without this relational celebration of God’s whole, our Christology, soteriology, ecclesiology, pneumatology and eschatological hope become merely static doctrine essentially disembodied with nothing relationally functional to practice and experience both with God and with each other together.

 Therefore, God’s relational language is never merely for information about the triune God, but only for the reciprocal covenant relationship together on God’s terms; accordingly, worship language communicating to this God can only be relational language.
-Scripture is God’s relational language that reveals God as the God who directly extends his qualitative-relational being and nature through his vulnerable presence and involvement with human persons, most notably in the incarnation of Jesus.
+Scripture is God’s relational language, and reveals that God directly extends his qualitative-relational being and nature through his vulnerable presence and involvement with human persons, most notably in the incarnation of Jesus.
 Yet humans have constructed and maintained relational barriers to this relationship in particular and relationships in general—ever since the primordial garden (i.e. covered themselves and hid, Gen 3:7-8)—thereby reducing language designed only for relationship to referential language that simulates relationship, that creates distance, that talks indirectly about the other (e.g. “Did God really say…?
 Gen 3:1, NIV).
 Scripture thus also communicates a sustained critique through the Old and New Testaments.
 God’s critiques focus on our theological anthropology, that is, ‘how we define our person’ and on this basis ‘how we function in relationships’.
 How we define our person either keeps us relationally distant from God, or opens our whole person from inner out for intimate relational connection with God—intimacy always defined as hearts open and vulnerably coming together, the ‘spirit and truth’ God seeks—made possible by God’s relational grace.
 This intimate relational connection is what constitutes worship behind the curtain, without the veil (cf. Ex 29-35; 2 Cor 3:12-19; Heb 10:19-22), that is, worship face to face with God, unmediated, in humbleness, and thus in our openness and vulnerability as whole persons in whole relationship together for which the triune God created us and subsequently redeems us to.

 Today there are important transitions taking place in the church worldwide.
 In the Global North, first and second generation neo-evangelical spokespersons in church and academy are giving way to a younger generation, yet who are only nominally more diverse.
 The Roman Catholic Church has just installed a pope from the Global South, who stands in both continuity and discontinuity with the traditions of this segment of God’s catholic church.
 The church in the Global South is exploding in growth.
 Changes such as these can continue to unfold to either go further and deeper with God, or to become increasingly embedded in human contextualization.
 Will we get beyond any hermeneutical impasse to make relational connection significant to the whole of God?